tc39/proposal-signals/README.md

 - `state` to `~dirty~`
 - `value` to `~uninitialized~`

+With [AsyncContext](https://github.com/tc39/proposal-async-context), the callback passed to `new Signal.Computed` closes over the snapshot from when the constructor was called, and restores this snapshot during its execution.

 #### Method: `Signal.Computed.prototype.get`

 1. If the current execution context is `notifying` or if this Signal has the state `~computing~`, or if this signal is an Effect and `computing` a computed Signal, throw an exception.